cjerrington/cjerrington.github.io/src/posts/2024/2024-03-15-strings-to-hashtables.md

 ---
 title: Strings to Hashtables
-excerpt: How to take a string and turn it into a PowerShell hash table
+description: How to take a string and turn it into a PowerShell hash table
 draft: false
 tags:
   - coding